跟读练习: Naps: Good for your brain? BBC News Review - 通过YouTube学习英语口语

 Taking more naps could help you to stay sharp in later life.

-Now again, we're talking about naps and this article refers to another study which suggested that having naps can help our brains perform better.
+Now again, we're talking about naps and this article refers to another study

 The word we're looking at is sharp.

-Now, Phil, I know a sharp knife, but what is a sharp brain?
+Now, Phil, I know a sharp knife,

 Well, you've probably guessed that it's a metaphor.

-If you describe someone as sharp, it means that they're alert and they can think quickly.
+it means that they're alert and they can think quickly.

-Think about when you've had a good rest and you're feeling good.
+Think about when you've had a good rest and you're feeling good,

-Everything just seems to be a bit easier.
+everything just seems to be a bit easier.

 Yeah, and we use it to talk about people that always have a quick answer for something.